miqbaltariq/SECP1513202420251/03/GaveneshB/readme.md

 ## 📝 My Skills

-- **[Robotics]**:Competed at an international level in robotics by participating in the Virtual Robotics Championship, showcasing my skills in design, programming, and problem-solving.
+- **[Robotics]**:           Competed at an international level in robotics by participating in the Virtual Robotics Championship, showcasing my skills in design, programming, and problem-solving.

-- **[Ethical Hacking]**:Completed an ethical hacking course on Udemy within 5 months during my SPM break, gaining valuable knowledge in cybersecurity and ethical hacking practices.
+- **[Ethical Hacking]**:    Completed an ethical hacking course on Udemy within 5 months during my SPM break, gaining valuable knowledge in cybersecurity and ethical hacking practices.

-- **[Skill 3]**: *[Brief Description or Examples]*
+- **[Python Programming]**: My school provided private sessions of Python programming learning classes during my school days to prepare us for robotics competitions, which developed my skill in Python programming.

 ---